eccenca/cmem-plugin-reason/cmem_plugin_reason/doc/validate_doc.md

 ### Output entities

 Output entities.
-The plugin outputs the explanation as text in Markdown format on the path "markdown", the ontology IRI on the path "ontology_graph_iri", and, if enabled, the valid OWL2 profiles on the path "valid_profiles
+The plugin outputs the explanation as text in Markdown format on the path "markdown", the ontology IRI on the path "ontology_graph_iri", the reasoner option on the path "reasoner", and, if enabled, the valid OWL2 profiles on the path "valid_profiles".

 ### Maximum RAM Percentage